CrunchyData/postgres-operator/docs/github/installation.md

 # Operator Installation

-A full manual installation of the Operator includes the following steps:
+A full installation of the Operator includes the following steps:

  - create a project structure
  - configure your environment variables